Marie-Donnie/juice/README.md

 ## Launch

-Launch with `./juice.py deploy` or `./juice.py deploy --db=<db>` with db being 'cockroachdb' (default) or 'mariadb'.
+Launch with `./juice.py deploy` or `./juice.py deploy` with db being 'cockroachdb' (default) or 'mariadb'.

-Once it has been launched, you can destroy the containers using `./juice destroy` and then restart them with `./juice prepare --db=<db>`.
+Once it has been launched, you can destroy the containers using `./juice destroy` and then restart them with `./juice prepare`.

-If you want to use the [follow-the-workload](https://www.cockroachlabs.com/blog/follow-the-workload/) feature for CockroachDB, you can add `--locality` to your deployment.

 ### Getting information about the used environment